 NOTE: GIS data are made available as a public service by the Florida Natural Areas Inventory.
 FNAI must be cited as the source of these data in all reports and products making use of these data.
 These data are updated frequently, and the user is responsible for ensuring the most recent updates are used.
 FNAI is not responsible for any errors or incompleteness in user analysis or products based on these data.

 Florida Conservation Lands (FLMA)

 The Florida Natural Areas Inventory is the primary source for information on Florida's conservation lands.
-The Inventory database includes boundaries and statistics for more than 2,000 federal, state, local, and private managed areas, all provided directly by the managing agencies.
+The Inventory database includes boundaries and statistics for 2,600 federal, state, local, and private managed areas, all provided directly by the managing agencies.
 National parks, state forests, wildlife management areas, local and private preserves are examples of the managed areas included.
-The conservation lands shapefile is updated quarterly.
+The shapefile is called FLMA for FLorida Managed Areas; updated versions are published quarterly.
 A summary of Conservation Lands Acreage is available in PDF format here.

 Florida Forever Board of Trustees Projects (FFBOT)

 The Inventory maintains the boundaries of all current Florida Forever environmental land acquisition projects approved by the State's Acquisition and Restoration Council and administered by the Florida Department of Environmental Protection, Division of State Lands, for the State Board of Trustees (BOT).
 These lands have been proposed for acquisition because of outstanding natural resources, opportunity for natural resource-based recreation, or historical and archaeological resources.
 This map does not include Florida Forever projects administered by the water management districts or by other state agencies.
 Note that boundaries of each Florida Forever BOT project are for the entire project, including areas that have already been acquired.
 The FFBOT data are updated approximately every two to four months.

 Florida Forever Acquisitions (FF_Acquired)